Paris Bans Daytime Jogging As Virus Deaths Hit New High - UrduPoint

 In the north of France, the mayor of Marcq-en-Baroeul has made spitting in public, coughing or sneezing without covering one's face, and throwing used masks and gloves in the street punishable by a fine of 68 euros.

-Veran said Tuesday that it remained an "open question" that required further scientific investigation.
+Health Minister Olivier Veran told lawmakers it remained an "open question" that required further scientific investigation.

 France's academy of Medicine, which advises the government on epidemics, has advocated mask-wearing as an aid in curbing the outbreak, but international bodies, including the World Health Organization (WHO) disagree.